-"The survey revealed women are the primary sufferers of neck pain in every age bracket, except 51-60, with women aged 31-40 (73%) the most affected, reflecting a life-long, daily exposure to tech," said Dr Chow.
+The independent national survey, 'The impact of tech neck and neck pain in Australia' conducted by award winning global research company Pureprofile revealed that while men are affected, women are the primary sufferers of neck pain in every age bracket, except 51-60, with women aged 31-40 (73%) are most impacted, reflecting a life-long, daily exposure to tech," said Dr Ali Young, Chair of the ACA Women in Chiropractic committee and mother of two.

-"The survey also revealed that women were more affected by device-related neck pain across all types of devices including smartphones, tablets, laptops, desktop computers and game consoles, and are experiencing a higher prevalence of neck pain than men for each length of timeframe used," he said.
+"According to the survey 68% of women reported device-related neck pain across all types of devices including smartphones, tablets, laptops, desktop computers and game consoles, and are experiencing a higher prevalence of neck pain than men for each length of timeframe devices are used," she said.

-"Women consistently reported higher neck pain rates across all devices and settings (home and workplace), and were significantly more affected by chronic pain, mental health impacts, and productivity loss," he said.
+"Women consistently reported higher neck pain rates across all devices and settings (home and workplace), and were significantly more affected by chronic pain, mental health impacts, and productivity loss," she said.